top of page

 Influence No 1 | Oil on Canvas | 100 x 120 cm | 08.2024

-Q: Building on your background, how has illustration influenced your eye for detail, composition, and storytelling?
+Q: How has illustration influenced your eye for detail, composition, and storytelling?

 A: While I have illustrated stories and articles written by others, I have learned how to translate those words into my own visual language, without being too direct or obvious.
 I wanted to leave space for the viewer’s own thoughts and imagination.
 My role was simply to open a door to another world through my work.
 But whether and what stories are hidden behind them was not for me to decide, but for the viewers themselves.
 And that is still what I am striving for today.